Top 12 Environmental Specialist Skills to Put on Your Resume

 3. Environmental Assessment

-An Environmental Assessment (EA) is a process used to evaluate the potential environmental impacts of a proposed project or action, ensuring they are understood and considered before decision-making.
-It aims to prevent or mitigate negative environmental effects and promote sustainable development.
+An Environmental Assessment (EA) evaluates potential impacts of a proposed project or action before decisions are made.
+It aims to prevent or minimize harm while enabling sustainable development.

 Why It's Important